Lillard scores 34 and Blazers beat Lakers 100-93 in Game 1

 The Blazers were without forward Zach Collins because of inflammation in his left ankle.
 Wenyen Gabriel started in his place.

-“I like his energy, particularly at the defensive end,” coach Terry Stotts said about Gabriel.
-“I like his length and athleticism.
-When you have a starting lineup with Dame, CJ, Melo and Nurk, I think he complements them.
-He doesn’t need the ball and I think he’ll make the plays that we need.”

-Lilliard hit a 3-pointer to put the Blazers up 26-15 in the opening quarter.
-Portland extended the lead to 33-17 after Nurkic’s dunk.
-Lillard had 15 points in the quarter.

-James’s spin move before his layup closed the gap to 39-30.
+Portland led by 33-17 in the first half after Nurkic’s dunk.
 The Lakers got within 40-38 but couldn’t pull in front until Davis’ dunk off of James’ pass made it 50-49 with just over three minute left in the half.
-But the lead was brief.
+But it was short-lived.

-The Blazers were able to stay in front throughout the third quarter, but the Lakers kept it close.

 The game was delayed for a time in the first half when the Lakers’ rim got tilted and had to be adjusted.